-Christianity is about receiving a free gift of salvation and eternal life — that’s true.
+Christianity is about receiving a free gift of salvation — that’s true.
 But it is also about passing it forward.
 But don’t you need a degree and extensive training first?
 God doesn’t so much call the equipped; he equips the called.
 We quickly move from disciples to apostles & prophets to share in the mission of the Church & the lay apostolate.

 Everybody likes free gifts.
 Advertisers know that a campaign will have much better results if there are free samples or a free gift with every purchase.
 A friend of mine lived by this motto: when it’s free, take two.

 But when we receive a favor, we’re wise enough to know there has got to be a catch somewhere.
 The giver usually expects something of us in return.

 At the beginning of his letter to the Ephesians, Saint Paul tells us that God is the most generous of all givers.
 In fact his generosity is immeasurable and unlimited.
 He does not just give us a percentage off the price of our purchase, or a trinket to induce sales.
 He does not just forgive a few sins and require that we work off the rest of our tab.
 He entirely cancels the debt, wipes the slate clean and, as a bonus, gives us supernatural insight into the cosmic plan that makes the whole universe tick, the “mystery” that underlies history.
 He gives us eternal life as a free gift, and as the down-payment on this inheritance, gives us the supernatural power of his own Spirit, dwelling in our hearts.

 First Disciples, then Apostles